rasmunk/McWeb/README.md

 # Running the stack

-To run McWeb, run the following command within the McWeb directory after updating the django admin login details:
+To run McWeb, run the following command within the McWeb directory:
-* docker build -f Dockerfile --no-cache --tag mcweb .

-This will build the 'mcweb' docker image.
-This can then be run using:
 * docker stack deploy --compose-file docker-compose.yaml mcweb-service

+This is sufficient for testing but should not be used in deployed systems as it contains default django logins as discussed below.
+These should be altered in the Dockerfile and a local image should be built using the command:
+* docker build -f Dockerfile --no-cache --tag UNIQUE-IMAGE-NAME-HERE .

+This will build a local copy of the 'mcweb' docker image.
+Once 'docker-compose.yaml' has been updated with the new image name, it can then be run using:
+* docker stack deploy --compose-file docker-compose.yaml mcweb-service

-Once these two commands have run you should see 1 docker image running with a name such as 'mcweb-service_mcweb.1.xp0dznz29ykw1b8vfg30c1whw'.
-Note that the exact name will differ each time the stack is deployed, and that it may take a few moments to start
+Once these commands have run you should see 1 docker image running with a name such as 'mcweb-service_mcweb.1.xp0dznz29ykw1b8vfg30c1whw'.
+Note that the exact name will differ each time the stack is deployed, and that it may take a few moments to start.

 # Stopping the stack